About Sanctioned Competitions

 • To provide a competition structure for players at all levels of the player pathway;

-• To support the ability to effectively and appropriately select international teams which represent Scotland at UK, European and World events;
+• To support the ability to effectively and appropriately select international teams which represent Scotland at British, European and World events.

 • To support clubs and regions in developing effective opportunities for competition.

-There are four levels of competitions which make up the National Competition Pathway (Bronze, Silver, Gold & Platinum) aimed at junior and senior level squash.
-The Masters circuit (for players aged over 35 years) aligns to it’s own competition pathway.
+There are four levels of competitions which make up the National Competition Pathway aimed at junior and senior level squash: Bronze, Silver, Gold & Platinum.
 Further information on each level can be found below.

 Silver competitions attract higher ranked players.
 These are open competitions that are run in a graded format for all levels, meaning you should play matches with players of a similar ability.
 Silver sanctioned competitions can be run either as juniors only competitions, adults only competitions or combined junior/adult competitions.